EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## C++ coding environment setup

-We can use any text editor that, preferrably, supports c++ highlighting.
+We can use any text editor that, preferably, supports C++ highlighting.
 If you already have an editor/IDE that you are familiar and comfortable with, please use it.

-However, if you do not presently have an Editor, we suggest downloading [VS Code](), it's free, simple to use and works well with C++ development.
+However, if you do not presently have an Editor, we suggest downloading [VS Code](https://code.visualstudio.com/), it's free, simple to use and works well with C++ development.

 **Remember: If you're using Ubuntu from a VirtualBox Virtual Machine, download your editor from _inside the VM_**